 Most air-cooled aftercoolers are sized to cool the compressed air to within 15°F to 20°F of ambient cooling air temperature (approach temperature).
 As the compressed air cools, up to 75% of the water vapor present condenses to a liquid and can be removed from the system.

 A moisture separator, installed at the discharge of the aftercooler, mechanically removes most of the liquid moisture and solids from the compressed air.
 Utilizing centrifugal force, and in some cases baffle plates, moisture and solids collect at the bottom of the moisture separator.
 An automatic drain should be used to remove the moisture and solids.
+Similar to the air-cooled version, the typical water-cooled approach temperature is between 10°F and 15°F.

 Air-cooled aftercoolers use ambient air to cool the hot compressed air.
 The compressed air enters the air-cooled aftercooler.
 The compressed air travels through either the spiral finned tube coil or a plate-fin coil design of the aftercooler while ambient air is forced over the cooler by a motor-driven fan.
 The cooler, ambient air removes heat from the compressed air.
 Liquid water forms as the compressed air cools.
 The moisture is removed by the moisture separator and drain valve.

-Belt Guard Type Air Cooled Aftercooler
+Belt Guard Air-Cooled Aftercooler

 A belt guard air-cooled aftercooler mounts to the compressor’s v-belt guard.
-The compressor’s belt pulley has fins designed to force ambient air over the compressor and air cooled aftercooler.
+The compressor’s belt pulley has fins designed to force ambient air over the compressor and air-cooled aftercooler.
 The air passing over the aftercooler facilitates the heat transfer.
 The pulley also sends air over the compressor helping maintain proper operating temperature.

-Water-cooled aftercoolers comes in different styles.
+Water-cooled aftercoolers come in different styles.
 The most common style for compressed air service is a Shell and Tube Heat Exchanger/Aftercooler.
 This aftercooler consists of a shell with a bundle of tubes fitted inside.
-Typically the compressed air flows through the tubes in one direction as water flows through the shell side in the opposite direction (counter-flow).
+Typically, the compressed air flows through the tubes in one direction as water flows through the shell side in the opposite direction (counter-flow).
 Heat from the compressed air is transferred to the water.
 Liquid water forms as the compressed air cools.
 The moisture is removed by the moisture separator and drain valve.

 The aftercooler should be located as close as possible to the discharge of the compressor.